What is Dialectical Behavioral Therapy for PTSD? And How Can DBT PE Help?

 What else should I know about DBT PE?

 There are some risks to doing DBT PE.
 Although DBT PE has been shown safe and research suggests that people who received DBT PE are less likely to attempt suicide and self-harm more than those who receive DBT some people may experience in the beginning intense distress and an increase of emotional dysregulation.
 This can cause an increase in urges for certain problem behaviors.
 If this happens it should last no more than a few weeks.
 Once your PTSD improves your distress starts to go down.

-DBT PE in Los Angeles, CA and Los Vegas Can Help You Work Through PTSD and Trauma.
+DBT PE in Los Angeles, CA and Las Vegas, NV Can Help You Work Through PTSD and Trauma.

 If you are struggling with PTSD, Trauma, abuse, or assaults and are ready to get support, our DBT therapists are ready to provide just that.
 Our comprehensive DBT program at our Los Angeles-based therapy practice includes individual therapy sessions, phone coaching, and a skills group to help you learn emotional regulation and other helpful tools.
 If you are ready to begin DBT to help with self-harm in Los Angeles, CA, follow the steps below.

 - Connect with us using the contact form.

 - Start getting support from a DBT therapist.